 Admission to the Counselling Psychology program is very competitive.
-We receive approximately 5-10 times the number of applications as the number of places in the program.
-Applicants should be aware that the minimum requirements for admission stated above may not be competitive.
-In addition to the general minimum admission requirements listed above, successful applicants typically possess a GPA of at least 3.3 (B+) in the last 60 units of their undergraduate degree and have often achieved even higher grades in the courses that are pre-requisites for the counselling program.
+We receive approximately 20 times the number of applications as the number of places in the program.
+Applicants should be aware that the minimum requirements for admission stated for these programs may not be competitive.
+In addition to the general minimum admission requirements listed, successful applicants typically possess a GPA of at least 3.3 (B+) in the last 60 units of their undergraduate degree and have often achieved even higher grades in the courses that are prerequisites for the counselling program.

 If your overall GPA in your Bachelor’s degree is 3.0 or less but you have better grades later in your degree (or in courses you’ve taken after completing your degree):